Deploying SCF

 Code Encryption

-Use the --code-secret parameter to encrypt code.
-The key must be 36 alphanumeric characters:
+By using the --code-secret parameter to encrypt the code, the key must be composed of 36 uppercase and lowercase letters and numbers:

 tcb fn deploy app --code-secret 7sGLwMnhgEfKmkqg2dMjB6xWk2hCxsAgGR6w

-After enabling code encryption, you will not be able to view cloud function code and information in the Mini Program IDE or Tencent Cloud console.
+After enabling code encryption, you will not be able to view the code and information of SCF in the Mini Program IDE or Tencent Cloud console.

-If a function with the same name already exists in the cloud, CLI will prompt whether to overwrite.
-To force overwrite, use the --force parameter:
+If a function with the same name already exists in the cloud, the CLI will prompt whether to overwrite it.
+To force overwrite, you can use the --force parameter:

 tcb fn deploy app --force